 Charlie was a 'jack of all trades' who knew everything about everything worth knowing.
 He was a self-taught veterinarian, and I recall taking my dog Roly, to the livery barn after he had encountered and chased a porcupine for half the night.
 His muzzle, his face and the inside of his mouth, clear to the throat, were loaded with quills!

-A number of people suggested that the poor dog be put down in order to take him out of his misery, but Charlie, at great risk to his fingers, gently worked with pliers and scissors to remove the quills.
+Several people suggested that the poor dog be put down to take him out of his misery, but Charlie, at great risk to his fingers, gently worked with pliers and scissors to remove the quills.
 The scissors snipped the ends of the quills, and the pliers then pulled out the offending object!

 Now, my dog, Roly, and Charlie were not the best of friends, and it took all of my efforts to keep Roly subdued enough to keep from taking Charlie's head off!
 Charlie bravely ministered to my dog, and eventually got the job done.